 EDGCI 525: Anthropology and Sociology of Education (3)

 Course topics include the anthropological approach to the study of schools; how an anthropological framework can provide insight into the nature of education and classroom interaction in cultural, economic, political, religious and social contexts.
 In addition, this course will examine the sociological foundations of the development of education.
 Special consideration will be given to schools as communities of learners.
 This course examines theory and research in educational anthropology and sociology.
 Offered according to cohort schedule.

 EDGCI 526: Literacy Issues for Curriculum Leaders (3)

 This course provides an overview of the contemporary issues related to literacy instruction in K-12 settings.
-Topics examined include theory into practice, literacy learning for culturally and linguistically diverse populations, supporting use of paraprofessionals, professional developments, research-based strategies and literacy assessment.
+Topics examined include, but are not limited to, comprehensive literacy instruction, differentiating literacy learning for diverse populations, evidence-based best practices for instruction and assessment, technology in literacy instruction, and digital literacy.
 Offered according to the cohort schedule.

 EDGCI 527: Assessment of Instruction and Learning (3)

 *Cross Ref: EDGCC 512